Artwork by

 Managing Insomnia: Strategies and Treatments

-Managing insomnia in dementia requires a multifaceted approach, addressing both the underlying causes and the behavioral symptoms.
-Non-pharmacological techniques like consistent sleep schedules, soothing bedtime routines, and sleep environment optimization through light therapy, exercise, and cognitive behavioral therapy can significantly improve the well-being of individuals with dementia.
+Managing insomnia in dementia requires a multifaceted approach that addresses both the underlying causes and the behavioural symptoms.
+Implementing structured sleep strategies can significantly enhance the well-being of individuals facing dementia and sleep problems.

 Sleep Deprivation: A Risk Factor for Alzheimer's?

-Prioritizing sleep isn't just about feeling rested; it's crucial for both physical and mental well-being.
-This raises questions about the potential link between sleep and cognitive health and highlights the importance of prioritizing restful nights.
+Prioritising sleep isn't just about feeling rested; it's crucial for both physical and mental well-being.
+This raises questions about the potential link between sleep and cognitive health and highlights the importance of prioritising restful nights.
+Studies reveal that poor sleep habits, experienced by over half of Alzheimer's patients, may also increase the risk of developing the disease itself.

 The Link Between Sleep Deprivation and Alzheimer's Risk